fdennehy/computer-infrastructure/README.md

 ## Repsoitory Contents

-  - weather-data.yml: Yaml file which is used by GitHub Actions workflow to automate the weather.sh script to run daily and push the new data to this repsoitory.
+  - .github/workflows: foldere containing weather-data.yml file which is used by GitHub Actions workflow to automate the weather.sh script to run daily and push the new data to this repsoitory.
-  - data/timestamps: folder used to store timestamp-generated filenames and data.
-  - data/weather: folder used for weather data output of script / GitHub Action workflow.
+  - data: contains a `timestamps` folder used to store timestamp-generated filenames/data and a `weather` folder used for weather data output of script / GitHub Action workflow.
   - .gitignore file: .gitignore file using Python, MacOS and Windows templates.
   - requirements.txt: included in the repository for easy installation, it contains required Python libraries.
   - weather.ipynb: Jupyter Notebook described above.